inmyth/hanatoya-ipstream/README.md

 -- Modified Form to support Evidence.
 If Evidence is selected, some other fields are hidden.
 -- Added repeating thread to call the image every 500ms.

+v.108
+- added node to db and UI for Evidence
+- added switch layout between Evidence and other cams

 TODOS: